Ardmore Junction station

-The Ardmore Junction station is a SEPTA transit station in Havertown, Pennsylvania.
-It serves the Norristown High Speed Line and SEPTA Route 103 bus.
+Ardmore Junction station is a SEPTA Metro transit station in Havertown, Pennsylvania.
+It serves the M and SEPTA Route 103 bus.
 The trolley stop is elevated, with the bus stop below on the Ardmore Busway.
-Ardmore Junction is on Haverford Road.
+Ardmore Junction and Wynnewood stations are key anchors of the Haverford Road Corridor.

+The land use around the station is predominately residential with some commercial.
+The station serves the neighborhoods of Ardmore Park, Merwood, Oakmont and Merion Golf Manor.
+The SEPTA private busway, used by the 103 bus, is notable for being the first private busway in the United States.
+The busway is an important pedestrian and active mobility link to the Oakmont neighborhood.

 History

 The Philadelphia and Western Railroad began stopping at this transit location in 1907 as part of the railroad's plans to connect Philadelphia with Parkesburg.
-The 103 bus right-of-way was once part of the Ardmore branch of the Red Arrow trolleys, but it was paved to make way for buses when the trolley line was discontinued in 1966.

-The Norristown Line bridge was rebuilt circa 1992 during system-wide renovations.
+The 103 bus right of way was once part of the Ardmore branch of the Red Arrow Lines trolleys, but it was paved to make way for buses when the trolley line was discontinued in 1966.
+The Norristown Line bridge was rebuilt around 1992 during system-wide renovations.

 In popular culture

 This Philadelphia-area band Ardmore Junction, whose 1990s theme song was "High Speed Line," was named after the Ardmore Junction station—the station traveled to by guitarist Dan Mason to connect with fellow band member Kevin Shober.